mukeshpanchal27/webp-quality-analysis/README.md

 ### Image Import Commands

 Before using the command you need to configure the API credentials.
 To do this create a new `.wp-env.override.json` with configuration below.
-Yo can get an Unsplash Access Key by creating a developer account and app at [https://unsplash.com/developers](https://unsplash.com/developers).
+You can get an Unsplash Access Key by creating a developer account and app at [https://unsplash.com/developers](https://unsplash.com/developers).

 ```
 {